-Dr. Eldon Reginald Tiffin was born on the 29th of November, 1903 in Tupperville.
+Dr. Eldon Reginald Tiffin was born in Tupperville on the 29th of November, 1903.
 He was the eldest of 4 children born to Sidney Tiffin and the former Laura Adella Fritz.
 His parents were farmers and her siblings were; Lois Irene Tiffin, Ruth Tiffin (who died of blood poisoning on the 20th of July, 1911 at the age of 10 months) and Alfred Douglas Tiffin.
 Dr. Tiffin attended the Tupperville Public School, Dresden High School and Chatham Collegiate Institute.

 Dr. Tiffin married Mary Eloise O’Flynn on the 15th of May 1933 in St Mary’s, Perth County, Ontario.
-Mrs. Tiffin was born on the 13th of April, 1911 in Wallaceburg.
+Mrs. Tiffin was born in Wallaceburg on the 13th of April, 1911.
 She was the 4th of 5 children born to Andrew Joseph O’Flynn and the former Sarah Frances Hinnegan.
 Her father was a grocer and her siblings were; James “Desmond” O’Flynn, Frances “Elma” O’Flynn, Patrick “Darcy” O’Flynn and Margaret Celestine O’Flynn.
 Mrs. Tiffin was a nurse.

 Dr. Tiffin was the Public Health Officer from 1937 to 1938.
 He was the physician for the St. John’s Ambulance Brigade from 1933 to 1963.
 He was a medical officer with the N.P.A.N. attached to the Kent Regiment prior to World War II.
 During the war, Dr. Tiffin served oversea’s with the Royal Canadian Army Medical Corp.
 He achieved the rank of Captain.

 He was a member of the first Board of Directors of the Windsor Medical Association and he served as the Chairman.
 He was the President of the Kent Medical Society in 1956.
 He was appointed District Coroner for Wallaceburg in April of 1956.
 Dr. Tiffin was a member of the Sydenham District Hospital and he became the first Chief of Staff when the hospital opened in Wallaceburg in 1957.